 A TextDocumentEdit describes all changes on a version Si and after they are applied move the document to version Si+1.
 So the creator of a TextDocumentEdit doesn’t need to sort the array of edits or do any kind of ordering

-The docs there imply to me that applying a
+The LSP specification there implies to me that applying a

 TextDocumentEdit "changes" the version of the document, so applying subsequent